Trade Credit Insurance Explained - with examples

 What does credit insurance protect against?

-Credit insurance covers you against bad debt, late payments, political risk, natural disaster, pre-shipment risks and more.
+Credit insurance covers you against bad debt, late payments, political risk, natural disasters, pre-shipment risks, and more.
 Policies will vary depending on the business and the insurer.

 What are the benefits of Coface credit insurance?